GetLightBite/StriveSDK_iOS/README.md

 open StriveSDK_ios
 ```
 - You'll find our framework at: `demo_app/Strive.framework`
 - You can find the tutorial project at `tutorial_app/StriveCameraTutorial.xcodeproj`.
+Open it with Xcode, and let's get going!

 2. Drag `Strive.framework` into your project.
 Make sure "Copy items if needed" is checked.
 It might take like 10 seconds for the framework to appear in the project directory.